cjuhlin/devcor-notes/docs/Software Development and Design/Monolith applications.md

 ### Only one codebase

-The whole application need to be done in one language.
-So sometime for certain task that chosen language is maybe not best suited for the job example C++ maybe not so great for web frontend but better for some backend stuff.
+The whole application needs to be done in one language.
+So sometimes for a certain task that chosen language is maybe not best suited for the job example C++ maybe not be so great for web frontend but better for some backend stuff.